Animal groups aim to abate dog, cat problems with spay/neuter clinics at Franklin Ave Mission

 The East Side of Flint may have fewer unwanted kittens and puppies to contend with soon, following a free spaying and neutering clinic from 8 a.m. to 4 p.m. tomorrow and Thursday at the Franklin Avenue Mission, 2210 N. Franklin Ave.

 A mobile surgical unit provided by All About Animals, a nonprofit rescue clinic, will be staffed with 10 veterinary technicians supervised by a veterinarian, according to Edith Campbell, founder of the nonprofit volunteer group Pets in Peril (PIP), who are sponsoring the event.

-Funds were donated in memory of a recently deceased Pets in Peril member–an $80 per dog, $40 per cat.
+The event was made possible by the late Tammy Bice, a Grand Blanc police officer who died tragically in November, Campbell said.
+Bice had initiated service to the East Side, Campbell said, and always wanted to do such an event, but PIP could not afford it.
+At her death, memorial contributions were accumulated that made it possible–at $80 per dog, $40 per cat.

 Pet owners will drop their pets off at 8 a.m. and pick them up after the recovery period by 4.

 All pets to be spayed or neutered must have attended a pet clinic last weekend, at which 350 shots were given to about 200 dogs and cats.